Constraining the Thickness of the Galactic Halo through Cosmic-Ray Anisotropy Using the Spatial-Dependent-Propagation Model: Introduction

 Although the structures of the spectra and anisotropy could be explained, one critical factor has been ignored in previous works, i.e., the Sun's offset.
-Usually, the solar system is assumed to be located at the mid-plane of the galactic disk, and the source distribution is symmetric above and below the disk.
-Yet, it has long been known that the Sun locates slightly above the galactic plane (toward the north galactic pole).
-The inferred distance above the mid-plane is from several to $\rm \sim30$ pc \citep{2007MNRAS.378..768J,2016AstL...42..182B,2017MNRAS.468.3289Y}.
+Usually, the solar system is assumed to be located at the midplane of the galactic disk, and the source distribution is symmetric above and below the disk.
+Yet, it has long been known that the Sun is located slightly above the galactic plane (toward the north galactic pole).
+The inferred distance above the midplane is from several to $\rm \sim$30 pc \citep{2007MNRAS.378..768J,2016AstL...42..182B,2017MNRAS.468.3289Y}.
 The offset would induce a net vertical flow outward from the galactic plane, which generates a corresponding anisotropy component.
 This is totally inconsistent with experimental observations.
 However, the estimated solar offset has a significant spread of values when employing a variety of different methods, although recent analyses have revealed smaller uncertainties.
 The combined study of nuclei spectra and anisotropy may shed light on this topic.
 In this work, further investigation aimed at the anisotropy problem is performed.

 The rest of this paper is organized as follows.
-In Section 2, the model is described, and in Section 3 the results of calculation compared with observation are presented.
-Finally, conclusions are given in Section 4.
+In Section~\ref{sec.2}, the model is described, and the calculated results compared with observations are presented in Section~\ref{sec.3}.
+Finally, conclusions are given in Section~\ref{sec.4}.